-- b) Revised MCPS Regulation COA-RA, Behavior Threat Assessment, which addresses Maryland legislative mandates in the Maryland Safe to Learn Act of 2018, and the Maryland's Model Policy for Behavior Threat Assessment that sets forth mechanisms, best practices, procedures, policies, and guides for the establishment of an assessment team or teams in each Local education agency. - c) Montgomery County Board of Education Policy JFA-RA, Student Rights and Responsibilities (revised in August 2021). - d) MCPS Regulation JFA-RA, Student Rights and Responsibilities in Marshe 2021-2022 Student's Guide to Rights and Responsibilities in Marshe 2021-2022 Student Code of Conduct in MCPS which are revised and published annually. - 3.
+- b) Revised MCPS Regulation COA-RA, Behavior Threat Assessment, which addresses Maryland legislative mandates in the Maryland Safe to Learn Act of 2018, and the Maryland's Model Policy for Behavior Threat Assessment that sets forth mechanisms, best practices, procedures, policies, and guides for the establishment of an assessment team or teams in each Local education agency. - c) Montgomery County Board of Education Policy JFA-RA, Student Rights and Responsibilities (revised in August 2021). - d) MCPS Regulation JFA-RA, Student Rights and Responsibilities.
+Related publications include the 2021-2022 Student's Guide to Rights and Responsibilities in MCPS, and the 2021-2022Student Code of Conduct in MCPS, which are revised and published annually. - 3.
 Where are your gang policy/regulations located/electronically communicated?